The Asylum Hill Cemetery Project

 Speakers Expertise:

-Dr. Ralph H. Didlake is associate vice chancellor for academic affairs and chief academic officer for the University of Mississippi Medical Center.
-He is also a professor of surgery and director of UMMC's Center for Bioethics and Medical Humanities.
-Dr. Didlake's focus is on the integration of biomedical ethics and professionalism across Mississippi clinical, educational and research efforts.
+Dr. Ralph H. Didlake is professor of surgery and director of UMMC's Center for Bioethics and Medical Humanities at the University of Mississippi Medical Center.
+His current professional focus is the integration of the medical humanities and biomedical ethics into UMMC’s clinical, educational, and research efforts.

 Speaker